means different things in different contexts. Most importantly, the

 - To report your "airline" PIC time, run the "Application Totals"

-screen from the Pilot Logbook menu.
+screen in "Crew Role" mode.
 Or, tap Explorer from the

 Pilot Logbook screen, and subtotal by Crew Role.